November 18, 2024

 How to do it: Zucco and Dr. Afridi both recommend vitamin D, vitamin C, and zinc to help optimize the immune system.
 They also note that herbals such as echinacea, elderberry, astragalus, and andrographis have been traditionally used to support immunity.
 Zucco adds that, “Probiotics are beneficial bacteria that support gut health, which is closely linked to immune function.
 A healthy gut microbiome can enhance the body's ability to fight infections.”

 Zucco notes that, “The effectiveness and recommended dose of supplements can vary from person to person, so it's important to have a professional review your current health status and biomarkers to determine your specific needs.”
-You can do this with a Lifeforce Diagnostic and a consultation with a Lifeforce Clinician.
-Learn more here.
+You can do this with the Lifeforce Membership, which includes a consultation with a Lifeforce clinician.

 The most important thing is to get ahead of your immunity.
 “People often don’t think about their immune system until they are already sick,” Lynch says.
 “Just as we are proactive at Lifeforce about your overall wellness, you have to be proactive about your immune health every day.”